neffs/hassio-addons/README.md

-# deCONZ Addon for Hass.io
+# deCONZ Addon for Hass.io - DEPRECATED

-This is a beta addon including the deCONZ Zigbee software from dresden elektronik.
+This plugin is not updated anymore.
+Please use [this plugin](https://github.com/marthoc/hassio-addons) instead.

 Add https://github.com/neffs/hassio-addons as a repository URL.